jcai849/jcai849.github.io/docs/life-prereq.md

 A key aspect to the success of self-sufficiency, at both an individual and national level, is a reduction in social complexity.
 Solar panels do not play a part in this - the complexity to manufacture and supply such an assembly, as well as all of the electrical equipment that it powers, is far beyond any acceptable notion of self-sufficiency - certainly more complex than a pencil.
 Social complexity is one of the key drivers for this desire of self-sufficiency, and continued patronisation of inherently complex networks serves to perfectly counter the desired escape from a system perceived to collapse.
+Improperly managed complexity always leads to greater complexity, as increasingly complex solutions are required to fill in the holes created by an already complex system.
+The following is a misquote removed from it's original context, but can be applied most vigorously to any overcomplex system:

+> You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.[@seibel2009-ja]

-The perceptions of collapse are worth considering, contra system-proponents.
+The perceptions of collapse as mentioned above are also worth considering, contra system-proponents.
 As written above, there have already been supply chain breakdowns, though these have been far milder than a zombie apocalypse scenario.
 Tainter describes the social collapses that have occurred many times throughout history as having common causes, most generally due to a social overreach in complexity, going past the point of diminishing returns.
 His 1988 book, *The Collapse of Complex Societies*, has many interesting discussions and graphs, including an analysis of modern societies, with one graph of particular amusement to me being the rising ratio of administrative staff to researchers and lecturers at Universities in the US.